SaketJNU/software_engineering/GITAM-Lab/List_of_Programs.md

 7. Write a Python program to calculate the length of a string.
 8. Write a Python program to split and join a string.
 9. Write a Python program to demonstrate of accessing the string- By using Positive Indexing.
-10. Write a Python program to demonstrate of accessing the string- By using Negative Indexing
+10. Write a Python program to demonstrate of accessing the string- By using Negative Indexing.
+11. Write a Python program to multiplies all the items in a list.
+12. Write a Python program to Reverse a linked list.
+13. Write a Python program to find the smallest number in a list number in a list.
+14. Write a Python program to find the largest number in a list.
+15. Write a Python script to sort (ascending order a dictionary by value.
+16. Write a Python script to sort (descending order) a dictionary by value.